 Moksha ([ˈmɔkʃə] or \ˈmōkshə\) is from the Sanskrit word मोक्ष for “emancipation, liberation, or release.”

-We’ve made Moksha to be fast, flexible, and as fancy as you want it to be.
+We’ve made Moksha Desktop to be fast, flexible, and as fancy as you want it to be.

-Unlike many modern Linux desktops which go out of the way to hide configuration options from the end user, Moksha exposes all, allowing you to tinker to your heart’s content.
+Unlike many modern Linux desktops that go out of the way to hide configuration options from the end-user, Moksha exposes all, allowing you to tinker to your heart’s content.

 Beyond the configuration options, you can also customize your desktop with a selection of themes from our AppCenter.

 The Moksha desktop is our continuation of the e17 environment Bodhi started with.
 Moksha improves upon e17 by introducing new features, features from later Enlightenment releases, as well as keeping the code working with the latest EFL releases.
 You can learn more about the inception of Moksha here.